avchitnis/project-euler/README.md

 This repository contains my solutions to the first 10 questions on the [project euler website](https://projecteuler.net/)

 # Details
-- Each problem as well as my solution has been placed in its own file
+- Each problem themselves as well as my solution has been placed in its own file
-- You can find these files within the `project euler` folder
+  - You can find these files within the `project euler` folder of this repository

 # Reflection
 - The problems are quite challenging, both mathematically and when programing their solutions